Why Is a Marathon 26.2 Miles? The History Explained

 The popular myth goes that when the Greeks won the battle, they sent a messenger, Pheidippides, to Athens to deliver the good news.
 Pheidippides ran the entire 25 miles from Marathon to Athens.

-Several sources contest the accuracy of these events of 490 BC, but the myth was popularised and became one of the enduring, universally-told tales of Ancient Greece – and thus the story was born.
+Several sources dispute the accuracy of these events from 490 BC, but the myth was popularized and became one of the enduring, universally told tales of Ancient Greece—and thus the story was born.

 how long is a marathon pheidippides